travelience/Aida/readme.md

 ```

 # Translations
-To use translations in Aida Framework, you have to create the translations files inside: **config/locales/en.php** example:
+To use translations, you have to create the translations files inside: **config/locales/en.php** example:

 ```php
 // en.php